reenanfs/data-structures-and-algorithms/data-structures/linked-list/linked-list.md

 Insertion involves adding a new node to the linked list at a specified position.
 There are three main scenarios for insertion:

-1. **Insertion at the Beginning**: In this case, a new node is inserted at the beginning of the linked list, becoming the new head of the list.
+1. **Prepend - Insertion at the Beginning**: In this case, a new node is inserted at the beginning of the linked list, becoming the new head of the list.
 The new node's next pointer is set to the current head, effectively pushing the existing elements down the list.

-2. **Insertion in the Middle**: This scenario involves inserting a new node between two existing nodes.
+2. **Insert - Insertion in the Middle**: This scenario involves inserting a new node between two existing nodes.
 The new node's next pointer is set to the next node of the desired position, while the previous node's next pointer is updated to point to the new node.

-3. **Insertion at the End**: Here, a new node is inserted at the end of the linked list.
+3. **Append - Insertion at the End**: Here, a new node is inserted at the end of the linked list.
 The last node's next pointer is set to the new node, which becomes the new last node of the list.

 ### Deletion

 Deletion involves removing a node from the linked list.
 Similar to insertion, there are three main scenarios for deletion:

-1. **Deletion at the Beginning**: In this case, the first node (head) of the linked list is removed.
+1. **Shift - Deletion at the Beginning**: In this case, the first node (head) of the linked list is removed.
 The head is updated to the next node, effectively discarding the current head.

-2. **Deletion in the Middle**: Here, a node is deleted from a position within the linked list, excluding the first and last nodes.
+2. **Remove - Deletion in the Middle**: Here, a node is deleted from a position within the linked list, excluding the first and last nodes.
 The previous node's next pointer is updated to skip the deleted node and point to the next node.

-3. **Deletion at the End**: This scenario involves removing the last node from the linked list.
+3. **Pop - Deletion at the End**: This scenario involves removing the last node from the linked list.
 The second-to-last node's next pointer is set to `null`, designating it as the new last node.

 ### Traversal